tkojitu/WagtailED/README.markdown

 WagtailED
 =========

-WagtailED is a very simple text editor.
+WagtailED is a very simple text editor for Android (2.3.3 or later).

 Licence
 -------